-When a state record is required by law to be treated in a confidential manner and is an essential state record, the administrator custodian of the record in effectuating the purpose of this article with respect to such state record, shall protect its confidential nature.
+Any agency subject to this article shall control and at all times be the owner of its records.
+When a state record is required by law to be treated in a confidential manner and is an essential state record, the agency, in effectuating the purpose of this article with respect to such state record, shall protect its confidential nature.